Select the Right Injection Mold for Your Project

 You are about to finalize your part design and are ready to turn your attention toward your mold selection so you can start getting molded components.
-Suddenly what you thought would be a straightforward just-make-a-mold task turns into a universe of decisions with tradeoffs.
+Suddenly what you thought would be a straightforward “just-make-a-mold” task turns into a universe of decisions with tradeoffs.

 First, you want to understand that not all molds are created equally.
 Different mold materials and mold construction methods serve different purposes.
-Fortunately, the Plastics Industry Association, formerly SPI, developed a mold classification system which helped introduce a standard that the industry could use to help mold buyers make apples-to-apples comparisons and understand the tradeoffs of each option.
+Fortunately, the Plastics Industry Association, formerly SPI, developed a mold classification system that introduced a standard to the industry.
+This system helps mold buyers to make apples-to-apples comparisons and understand the tradeoffs of each option.

 The difference between SPI Class 105 and SPI Class 104 is vast.
 The reality is that the options for something between 500 cycles and 100,000 cycles have expanded.
 Further sub-categorization helps clarify the options.
 This table is by no means an official standard but is useful in practice.

 Lead times should include both mold design and mold build.
 Quoting a lead time from mold design is disingenuous, but I have had clients come to me and say they fell victim to this.
 Assuming no mold design changes and assuming design lock is fair.
 Mold ownership terms might require minimum quantity runs.

 We have seen companies make the mistake of using softer tools for production on parts with fine features.
 Once the tool is running, pins start breaking, and they must deal with time delays and additional costs associated with early tool wear.
 On the other hand, we have seen companies skip past single-cavity molds and dive right into high-cavitation molds before they have proven out the part geometries and tested the market.
 Changing the part design is then expensive.
 Buying the appropriate grade of mold the first time saves time and money in both the short term and long term.